renatoliveira/apex-test-list/messages/apextests.list.md

 When you specify a manifest file, the plugin will not search directories for all classes with annotations, but instead will read the manifest file and search for those classes within your package directories.

+# flags.ignore-missing-tests.summary

+Ignore missing test methods.

+# flags.ignore-missing-tests.description

+If provided, ignore test methods that are not found in any of the package directories.

 # examples

 - <%= config.bin %> <%= command.id %> --format csv
 - <%= config.bin %> <%= command.id %> --format sf
 - <%= config.bin %> <%= command.id %> --format sf --manifest package.xml
+- <%= config.bin %> <%= command.id %> --format sf --manifest package.xml --ignore-missing-tests